ORG521 Entrepreneurship and Strategy

 It is recommended that students are familiar with core theories and constructs in strategy.
 For those who are not, we will suggest a book to be read in advance

 Credit reduction due to overlap

 Participation in presenting material and classrom discussions.

 Mandatory attendance.
-If the course is held online, online attendance will be mandatory.
+Online attendance will be mandatory.

 Home exam, 8 hours.
 Exams are individual (not team based)